aliawa/packetcraft/README.txt

 Need for a protocol traffic generator
 ----------------------------------------------------------------------
 Why a black box testing tool is needed
-We can look at if a predict is created or what is the value of the counter etc. but it will still not tell us if the damn call worked or not.
+ - We can look at if a predict is created or what is the value of the counter etc. but it will still not tell us if a SIP Call will work

-Instead of blindlindly sending tcp ack, as is the case with tcp-replay we want to send an ack for the data received for realistic traffic flow.

-Advantages
+ - When replaying TCP traffic the ACK number should match the seq-nr + data-len of the last received packet.
+This is not possible to do with tcpreplay

-if the interestin thing happens when processing the 15th packet in the pcap.
-Then with pcap replay you have to replay all 15 packets while with data_replay we an extract the 15th packet and replay just that.
+ - if the interestin thing happens when processing the 150th packet in the pcap.
+Then with pcap replay you have to replay all 150 packets while with data_replay we an extract the 15th packet and replay just that.

-Full control of payload
+ - Full control of payload
    Line endings are not added automatically, This is to give control becasue somtimes when the body is xml the lines end with '\n' only and not '\r\n'

 Features
 ----------------------------------------------------------------------
 - Update the dst-address/port of the flow that received a response.
-- Update the dst-address/port of a different flow.
-For example the control flow updating the RTP flow.
+- Update the dst-address/port of a different flow: For example the control flow updating the RTP flow.
 - extract data from received packets for example ip-address, port, this could be different from the sent data because of NAT